houriashaibi/Brain-Tumor-Classification/README.md

 Contact
 -------

-For any inquiries, please open an issue or contact the repository owner.
+For any inquiries, please open an issue.